ebabel-eu/react-login/README.md

 ## todo tasks

-- Add onChange to checkbox stayLogged so it updates the state.
-- Create a separate checkbox component.
-- After Forgotten Password and Signup, show a screen to inform user the action was (or wasn't) successfully completed, then offer a link to login, don't just go straight back to Login.
 - Add Jest unit tests.
 - Make the input field [validation messages customizable](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).
 - Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
 - Move all components of Login into separate repositories.
-- Disable submit buttons until for is valid.
+- Disable submit buttons until form is valid.
 - Prevent double clicking on submit button based on Axios async process.
 - Display loading animation while Axios async process is ongoing.
+- After Forgotten Password and Signup, show a screen to inform user the action was (or wasn't) successfully completed, then offer a link to login, don't just go straight back to Login.
 - Adapt this React.js code to also work natively in mobiles with React Native, but also take a look at [Flutter](https://flutter.dev/docs/get-started/flutter-for/react-native-devs)

 ## Available Scripts